Faculty Exchange Opportunities

 One of OISP’s central missions is the promotion of faculty professional development through exchange opportunities with our many and varied international partner institutions.
 Over the past four years we have established a number of new relationships with universities in Europe, Latin America, and Asia that expand our offerings in this vital area.

 Contingent on funding, the following short-term and long-term exchange opportunities are available for CWU faculty during the academic year.
 Faculty exchange or teaching abroad expenses are limited to one quarter.
 Exchanges or teaching abroad often must conform to the academic calendar of the host institution.
-CWU faculty interested in applying for these or other long or short term exchange opportunities should contact our office at 963-3616 or email firstname.lastname@example.org for an application.
+CWU faculty interested in applying for these or other long or short term exchange opportunities should contact Steve Cook at 963-3621 or email firstname.lastname@example.org for an application.

 Sha’anxi Normal University is located in the major Chinese city of Xi’an, once the capital of the Tang Dynasty and the Eastern terminus of the Silk Road.
 Close to the first emperor’s tomb and the world-famous terra cotta army, Xi’an is one of the most historic and cosmopolitan cities in China.
 CWU has hosted two exchange faculty from SNU and currently has one of our English department faculty teaching on their main campus for the first time.
 They solicit CWU faculty from across the range of academic disciplines who may teach from one quarter to one academic year.
 Instruction is in English.